-GIRLS are properly dressed for school if the following is observed:
+All GIRLS in Grades K-6 are properly dressed for school if the following is observed:

-- Hair is well-groomed, clean and should be out of eyes.
-No extreme or inappropriate hair styles are permitted. - No facial make-up is worn. - Girls are permitted to wear a white only camisole, t-shirt or undergarment under their school blouses (no colored t-shirts or lettering). - A maximum of 2 small earrings per ear may be worn.
-No dangling earrings, studs, hoops bigger than 1⁄2" in diameter are permitted. - A Christian, religious, or DSJ medallion with a chain may be worn. - No multiple rings may be worn. - No bracelets.
-(One positive message wristband is permitted).
-Watches and fitness trackers are permitted. - Blouses are to be tucked in skirts and/or slacks.
-Blouses are not to overlap the belt or waistline in excess of the width of band on waistline or width of belt. - When kneeling skirts and jumpers are to be no shorter than four inches from the floor.
-Measurements will be taken from both the front and back of the skirt or jumper. - The official school uniform described should be purchased at Lion Clothing store in Delphos, must be worn at all times during school hours and consists of the following:
+- Hair is well groomed, it's natural color, clean and should be out of eyes.
+No extreme hairstyles are permitted. - No facial make-up is worn. - Girls are permitted to wear a white only camisole, t-shirt or undergarment under their school blouses (no colored t-shirts or lettering). - A maximum of two small earrings per ear may be worn.
+Small dangling earrings, studs, and small hoops are permitted.
+Dangling earrings and hoops should be no bigger than 1⁄2" in diameter. - Uniform Pants: navy blue twill pleated or flat front slacks are to be worn. - Uniform Shorts: The official uniform shorts, navy blue twill, may be worn during the months of August, September, May, June, and until the Children's Festival in October. - Blouses are to be tucked in. - o Grades K-4: white, blue or yellow long or short sleeve peter-pan collar - o Grades 5-6: white or blue long or short sleeve oxford - Skirts: When kneeling skirts and jumpers are to be no shorter than four inches from the floor.
+Measurements will be taken from both the front and back of the skirt or jumper. - o Grades K-4: plaid jumper - o Grades 5-6: plaid skirt - o Grades K-6: Leggings may be worn under their jumper/skirt.
+They may be solid gray, navy, or black. - Socks: Knee socks, hose, Bobbi socks, or low socks are to be worn with the standard type of shoe or with tennis shoes.

-Grades K thru 4

-- o____The plaid jumper is to be worn with the white, blue or yellow long or short sleeve peter-pan collar, tucked in blouses. - o____The navy blue twill pleated or flat front slacks are to be worn. - o Knee socks, hose, Bobbi socks, or low socks are to be worn with the standard type of shoe or with tennis shoes.
 All shoes must have a back.
 No sandals, slipper or crock shoes are to be worn.
-Heels must be flat and no higher the $\frac{3}{4}$ ".
-Shoe laces are expected to be properly laced and tied.

-o Belts are to be worn by all students in grades 3 & 4.
-They are to be navy blue, brown or black.
-No decorative belts are to be worn.

-Grades 5 thru 6

-- o The plaid skirt is to be worn with the white, blue or yellow long or short sleeve peter-pan collar, or the white long or short sleeve oxford tucked in blouses. - o The navy blue twill pleated or flat front slacks are to be worn. - Knee socks, hose, bobby socks, or low socks are to be worn with the standard type of shoe or with tennis shoes.
-All shoes must have a back.
-No sandals, slipper or crock shoes are to be worn.
 Heels must be flat and no higher the 3/4".
-Shoe laces are expected to be properly laced and tied. - o Belts are to be worn by all students in grades 5 thru 6.
+Shoelaces are expected to be properly laced and tied. - Belts are to be worn by all students in grades 3-6.
 They are to be navy blue, brown or black.
-No decorative belts are to be worn.
+No decorative belts are to be worn. - Necklaces: A Christian, religious, or DSJ medallion with a chain may be worn. - Watches and fitness trackers are permitted.
+No more than two bracelets may be worn.

-BOYS are properly dressed for school if the following is observed:
+ALL BOYS in Grades K-6 are properly dressed for school if the following is observed: